kaiyungtan/Real-Estate-data-analysis/README.md

 'geom' : empty column

+- code-postaux-belge.csv will be merge with dataset_house_apartment.csv to have the final raw dataset.
+- only column 1-4 from code-postaux-belge.csv will be merge.

+In addition, the team has to find out postal codes with their associated provinces and regions.

 ## 3. Technical challenges

-In order to build find all postal codes, and their associated provinces and regions.
+To find all postal codes with their associated provinces and regions:

-A function convert_by_postal_code() created to map related postal code to their associated provinces and regions. (credit to Joffrey)
+ - A function convert_by_postal_code() created to map related postal code to their associated provinces and regions. (credit to Joffrey)

+To create maps with interesting information:

+ - Visualize data on a Leaflet map via folium.
+ - Folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the leaflet.js library.

 #### Postal codes correspondence to Region/Province

 1000–1299 : Région de Bruxelles-Capitale